telefonicaid/perseo-core/documentation/deployment.md

 ### Installation using Docker

-#### Build the image
+#### Build the image (optional)

 You only need to do this once in your system:

 	docker build -t perseo .

 The parameter `-t perseo` gives the image a name.
 This name could be anything, or even include an organization like `-t org/fiware-perseo`.
 This name is later used to run the container based on the image.

 If you want to know more about images and the building process you can find it in [Docker's documentation](https://docs.docker.com/userguide/dockerimages/).

 #### Run the container

-The following line will run the container exposing port `8080`, give it a name -in this case `perseo1`, link it to a mongodb docker, and present a bash prompt.
+The following line will run the container, using a manually built image (see above), exposing port `8080`, give it a name -in this case `perseo1`, and present a bash prompt:

 		docker run -d --name perseo1 -p 8080:8080 perseo

 As a result of this command, there is a PERSEO listening on port 8080 on localhost.
 Try to see if it works now with

 	curl localhost:8080/perseo-core/version

+#### Run the container together with Perseo Front-End

+The following line will run the container, from Dockerhub, exposing port `8080`, give it a name -in this case `perseo_core` (hostname `perseocore`), and binding it to a [Perseo Front-End](https://github.com/telefonicaid/perseo-fe) instance (hostname `perseo-frontend`) listening on port 9090.

+		docker run -d --name perseo_core -h perseocore -p 8080:8080 telefonicaiot/perseo-core:develop -perseo_fe_url perseo-frontend:9090

 A few points to consider:

-* The name `perseo1` can be anything and doesn't have to be related to the name given to the docker image in the previous section.
+* The name `perseo_core` can be anything and doesn't have to be related to the name given to the docker image built.
-* `--link mongodb:mongodb` assumes there is a docker container running a MongoDB image in your system, whose name is `mongodb`.
-In case you need one type `docker run --name mongodb -d mongo:2.6`.
 * In `-p 8080:8080` the first value represents the port to listen in on localhost.
-If you wanted to run a second Perseo on your machine you should change this value to something else, for example `-p 9090:8080`.
+If you wanted to run a second Perseo on your machine you should change this value to something else, for example `-p 8081:8080`.
-* Anything after the name of the container image (in this case `perseo`) is interpreted as a parameter for the Perseo CEP.
+* Anything after the name of the container image (in this case `telefonicaiot/perseo-core:develop`) is interpreted as a parameter for the Perseo CEP.
+* If you have previously built your own image you can run the same command as above but substituting `telefonicaiot/perseo-core:develop` by the name given at image build time (`-t` option)

 ### Installation from RPM